benmvp/benmvp.com/content/posts/polymorphic-react-components-typescript/index.md

 }
 ```

 In addition to the `children`, `color`, `font`, and `size` props which are "normal" we have the optional `as` prop which is of a generic type.
-I like think of generics as "parameterized types."
+I like to think of generics as "parameterized types."
 So the type of `as` is the parameter `C`, which is determined by the value the caller passes for `as`.
 This makes our `Props` generic or parameterized.

 Now `C` can't be any ol' type, or even any `string`.
 We've restricted the type of `C` to types that "extend" [`React.ElementType`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/2dfb801ec978b29ab81690a9b24ecb1f06c4eaf2/types/react/index.d.ts#L73-L77).
 The definition for `React.ElementType` is basically **"any valid HTML element or another React component."** So `'label'` can be a valid value for `as` because it is extends `React.ElementType`.
 But `'ben'` (sadly) is not a valid value.